← Back to 史記

 使 使

-During the Xiaowen Emperor's time, the King of Huainan killed the Marquis of Biyang because of the various Lü.
+During the Xiaowen Emperor's time, the King of Huainan killed the Marquis of Biyang because of his ties to the Lü clansmen.
 Emperor Wen heard that his retainer, the Lord of Pingyuan, had devised the plot, and sent officials to arrest him for prosecution.
 When he heard the officials at his gate, the Lord of Pingyuan resolved to take his own life.
-His various sons and officials all said: 'The matter is not yet knowable—why commit suicide so early?'
+His sons and officials all said: 'The matter is not yet clear—why commit suicide so early?'
 The Lord of Pingyuan said: 'If I die, the calamity ends and will not reach your bodies.'
 He cut his own throat.
 The Xiaowen Emperor heard and pitied him, saying: 'I had no intention of killing him.'
 The Emperor summoned his son and appointed him as a Palace Grandee.
 He was sent on an embassy to the Xiongnu.
 When the Chanyu treated him with contempt, he cursed the Chanyu to his face and was put to death among the Xiongnu.

 21